-Options selected here control which branches or parts of branches should be exported.
-Three options are available:
+Options selected here control on which branches or parts of branches the cross sections should be updated.
+Four options are available:

-- All branches: All branches will be exported.
-In this case, it is not possible to control the range of chainages to be exported on the branches, i.e. the tool will process all branches in their entirety. - Selected branches: Only on the selected branches will be exported.
-In this case, it is not possible to control the range of chainages to be exported on the branches, i.e. the tool will process selected branches in their entirety. - Table of reaches: The list of reaches to be exported may be specified in a table, offering flexible options to control the branches to be included, and also the range of chainages for each branch.
-Only the parts of branches between the specified lowest and highest chainages will be exported, and if the box is checked in the 'Include' column.
+- All cross sections: All cross sections in the model will be updated. - Selected cross sections: Only the selected cross sections will be updated. - Cross sections from selected branches: Only the cross sections on the selected branches will be updated.

+Cross sections from table of reaches: The locations of cross sections to be updated are specified in a table, offering flexible options to control the branches to be included, and also the range of chainages for each branch, where cross sections are updated.
+Cross sections are updated only between the specified lowest and highest chainages, and if the box is checked in the 'Include' column.

-When the option 'Table of reaches' is used, the following buttons are available above the table:
+When the option 'Cross sections from table of reaches ' is used, the following buttons are available above the table:

-- Import all': Imports all branches in the table, i.e. it creates one row for each branch in the model.
+- 'Import all': Imports all branches in the table, i.e. it creates one row for each branch in the model.
 Each branch is given its default lowest and highest chainages. - 'Import from file': Imports the 'Branch name', 'Lowest chainage' and 'Highest chainage' from a text file.
 The file format is: three columns with lowest chainage, highest chainage and branch name (in this order), with one separate line for each row of the table.
 Columns must be space-separated or tab-separated. - 'Include all': Checks all boxes in the 'Include' column of the table. - 'Exclude all': Unchecks all boxes in the 'Include' column of the table.